Frequently Asked Questions about our multi-day trips

 But… basically you need clothing and personal items for the length of your trip (including for example: sunglasses, rain jacket, toiletries, towel, sleeping bag etc.).
 All other equipment is supplied including tents, sleeping mats, cooking equipment and utensils; a bike, helmet and water bottle if you’re riding; a personal floatation device (PFD) and 2 dry bags if you’re kayaking and all other relevant safety gear.

-We ask that all participants ensure their shoes and any personal camping equipment they choose to bring has been cleaned before they leave home to stop the spread of harmful hitch-hikers that cause environmental damage e.g. weeds, seeds, and phytophthora!
+We ask that all guests ensure their shoes and any personal camping equipment they choose to bring has been cleaned before they leave home to stop the spread of harmful hitch-hikers that cause environmental damage e.g. weeds, seeds, and phytophthora!

 Where do I meet the tour?